ACA publishes summary of National Taxpayer Advocate 2022 Annual Report to Congress

 - There was little reference to the impact that mandatory electronic filing has on low-income, elderly or otherwise technologically disabled taxpayers abroad, especially those with little English language proficiency.

-- The profound complexity involved in navigating international tax treaties was skated over.
+- The profound complexity involved in navigating international tax treaties was briefly noted.
 If the non-resident filer cannot hire a (costly) tax return preparer experienced with both the U.S. tax system and that of the taxpayer’s country of residence, he or she has no option other than to dive into the relevant double tax treaty and figure out how the rules converge.

 THE 2023 PURPLE BOOK